CAAIPD/DEERFold/README.md

 ----

 ## Installation
-We provide a notebook with installation guidance that can be found in [examples/deerfold.ipynb](https://github.com/CAAIPD/DEERFold/tree/main/examples/deerfold.ipynb).
+We provide a notebook with installation guidance that can be found in <mark>[examples/deerfold.ipynb](https://github.com/CAAIPD/DEERFold/tree/main/examples/deerfold.ipynb)</mark>.
 It also includes examples on how to generate predictions using our models.
 We recommend following this notebook if you would like to use our models to generate proteins.

 ### **Available DEERFold models**
 * ``` DEERFold.pt: DEERFold model trained on exposed sites in both helical and beta strand regions  ```

-Model weights can be downloaded [here]().
+Model weights can be downloaded [here](https://zenodo.org/records/14032036).

 ## Inference
 ### Unconstrained prediction